Hello lovelies! I do two kinds of portraits, drawn and painted.

 I do drawn portraits in A4 (roughly 8.5″ x 11″) and A3 (approx 11.5″ x 16.5″).

-If you are interested in having a portrait painted, email me at suzanneforbes (at) protonmail and we’ll set up an initial consultation.
-I’m available in Berlin and some cities in Europe if you cover my travel and board.
+If you are interested in having a portrait painted, painted portraits are not possible through Zoom, I am sorry! email me at suzanneforbes (at) protonmail and we’ll set up an initial consultation.

 We’ll discuss the idea of the portrait: will it be formal or casual, standing or sitting, size and color scheme, what you’d like to wear, and whether you want to be painted at your home or my home studio.